BEST Education Network

 BEST Education Network (BEST-EN), headquartered at James Cook University, Australia is an international, inclusive and collaborative network, focusing on the creation and dissemination of knowledge to support education and practice in the field of sustainable tourism.

 History

 The BEST Education Network emerged from a broader initiative known as Business Enterprises for Sustainable Travel, which was founded in 1998.
 The primary objective of BEST was to develop and disseminate knowledge in the field of sustainable tourism.
 In 2003 BEST went through organisational changes and the group overseeing the educational and curriculum aspects of the organisation became independent and renamed itself the BEST Education Network.

 Structure

 The BEST Education Network is coordinated by an international Executive Committee of academics with expertise in sustainable tourism.
 The committee is currently chaired by Dr. Gianna Moscardo.

-Think Tanks

-BEST-EN holds annual Think Tanks at various universities around the world, during which research is presented, sustainable tourism topics are discussed, and resources for teaching and practice in sustainable tourism are developed.
-The BEST Think Tanks draw together educators, researchers, consultants and practitioners from the tourism industry.
-Their knowledge and experience are incorporated into the design of various resources on sustainable tourism including research agendas, identification of issues, current research and implications for practice.

-The Think Tanks consist of research presentations, keynote speakers, a research agenda, and curriculum development sessions.
-Each year the Think Tank has a particular theme and seeks to provide vision and cutting-edge insight to the topic at hand.
-Past themes have included: